 Rab Xenon X Jacket

-For the first couple of weeks after this jacket arrived I wore it as an outer layer and it was perfectly good, keeping off the wind and the cold admirably and letting me crack on with everything from walking the dog on the hill through to doing a spot of house renovation without any problems whatsoever.
+For the first couple of weeks after this jacket arrived, I wore it as an outer layer and it was perfectly good, keeping off the wind and the cold admirably and letting me crack on with everything from walking the dog on the hill through to doing a spot of house renovation without any problems whatsoever.

 It’s really lightweight and doesn’t add any particular bulk to your outfit, which given that it is an insulating jacket is quite a surprise when you feel how thin it is.
 In fact the Primaloft gold active insulation is so thin that it’s easy to make the mistake that this jacket is not as warm as it actually is.

 I made that mistake once and I wore a much heavier waterproof outer layer on top of it during a pretty intense hike.
-I got to the other end and stood around in a car park for a little while before I realised that I was absolutely soaking wet and the Rab had done its job by allowing all that sweat through it and onto the inside of the waterproof jacket.
+I got to the other end and stood around in a car park for a little while before I realized that I was absolutely soaking wet and the Rab had done its job by allowing all that sweat through it and onto the inside of the waterproof jacket.
 I had to strip off the Rab because it really was very wet, but to its credit it dried out really quickly even on a cold day and wants dry it didn’t smell like it had been ringing wet with sweat at all.

 Learning from my mistake I’ve more successfully teamed up the jacket with more breathable outerwear, and actually if you’re doing something fairly active then it’s more than enough to insulate you against a cold and crisp winter’s day on its own.
 It weighs just 12 ounces and it packs down impressively small into the bottom of your pack.
 Because of that it makes a great belay jacket or just something to take along for the end of whatever you’re doing to keep you warm.